CartWebApp/bio-shield-website-ready-player-two/README.md

 ### SSR

 While we don't offer many SSR methods, we have a small collection of primitives, available in the `insert` namespace found in the `#server` module.
 These allow you to (for example) set the title of the page in a `load` function, or use a templating syntax to render dynamic content on the server.
+Additionally, we provide an `element` helper that takes a tag, props, and children to return an HTML element as a string.